 - Sanitizing agent – The sanitizing agent is used to kill any microorganisms that may still be present on the conveyor.

 - Second water rinse – The last step in the cleaning process is a water rinse, which makes sure all residues and chemicals are removed from the system before it can start operating again.

-Before you settle on a new conveyor system, make sure to do some research first on the cleaning protocol capabilities of each manufacturer.
+The methods mentioned above are specific to tubular drag conveyors and may not be available for other systems.
+Before you settle on a new flexible screw conveyor or traditional belt conveyor system, make sure to do some research first on the cleaning protocol capabilities of each manufacturer.

 Effective Sanitization Must Have Validation, Monitoring, Verification

 A successful sanitization protocol hinges on robust validation, monitoring, and verification methods.
 Validation ensures the desired outcomes while monitoring checks the execution of each step, and verification detects any lingering residues.